 Step 5 - Garnish Not really necessary but kinda fun!
 Mint leaves, pomegranate seeds, or edible flowers look beautiful.
 A kiwi or small papaya cut around in a zig zag and pulled apart also looks nice.
 A little squeeze of lemon juice can also keep your fruit fresh longer and adds a little flavor enhancement.

 - Make Ahead Instructions - Fresh fruit tray arrangements should be made the day of if possible.
-However, you can cut up a pineapple or melon and store in an air tight container up to two days in advance.
+However, you can cut up a pineapple or melon and store in an air tight container in the fridge up to two days in advance.
 This will make it easy to quickly assemble the fruit tray the day you plan to serve it.

 - Storage and Leftover Fruit - It is best to prepare a fruit tray the day you are going to serve it, cover it with plastic wrap and store it in the fridge.
 Leftover fruit can be stored in the fridge and eaten in the next day or two, or frozen and added to a Smoothie Bucket.